mshagirov/pythonlab/_01-introduction/08_containers.md

 ---

 Containers provide a convenient way to store and work on a collection of objects.
-For instance, a list of files in a folder, lines of text in a text file, and an array of numbers (vector) are all examples of collections.
+For instance, a list of files in a folder, an array of numbers (vector), or properties of a dataset (number of samples, dates, etc.) are all examples of collections.

 Since you *iterate* to traverse over their contents, all such containers are called *iterable* objects.
 Below we will go through these iterables and learn